-For Groundhog Day, PETA Suggests Replacing Punxsutawney Phil With This Unique Item
+For Groundhog Day, PETA Wants to Replace Phil With This Twist on a Gender Reveal Party

-Enter PETA, an organization that has long been critical of the Punxsutawney, Pa. tradition, and their latest plea to let the poor animal be.
-Here's what we know about PETA's latest efforts to save Punxsutawney Phil and those who come after him.
+Enter PETA, an organization that has long been critical of the Punxsutawney, Pa. tradition, and the group's latest plea to let the poor animal be— which involve a twist on a gender reveal party tradition.

-PETA wants to replace Punxsutawney Phil with a coin for Groundhog Day.
+In 2024, PETA offered to replace Punxsutawney Phil with a coin for Groundhog Day.

-PETA has offered to send the Groundhog Club's president and related officials a giant gold coin, symbolic, they say, because a groundhog's prediction is no more reliable than the flip of a coin.
+In January 2024, PETA offered to send the Groundhog Club's president and related officials a giant gold coin — symbolic, the group says, because a groundhog's prediction is no more reliable than the flip of a coin.

-"Groundhogs can't make heads or tails of the weather forecast and shouldn't be jostled around by large members of a different species and thrust in front of noisy crowds for a photo op," PETA President Ingrid Newkirk said in a release.
+"Groundhogs can't make heads or tails of the weather forecast and shouldn't be jostled around by large members of a different species and thrust in front of noisy crowds for a photo op," PETA President Ingrid Newkirk stated at the time.

 Previous Groundhog Day traditions included digging up a poor groundhog from their home, being chased by townspeople, and having a "magical elixir" of "vodka, milk, and orange juice" shoved down their throats, with their kin hunted and eaten in celebration, per History.